Maze Runner: The Scorch Trials: Release

 On August 31, 2014, Ball revealed he is hoping "the movie will be out in about a year".
-On September 21, 2014, it was announced the film would be released on September 18, 2015 in the United States.
+On September 21, 2014, it was announced the film would be released on September 18, 2015, in the United States.
 The film was released in Barco's multi-screen immersive movie format Barco Escape in across 25 countries with approximately 20 minutes of the film converted into the format.
 It was also released in the Dolby Vision format in Dolby Cinema in North America.

 Marketing

-At San Diego Comic-Con International 2014, Ball released the first piece of concept art for the film.
+At San Diego Comic-Con in 2014, Ball released the first piece of concept art for the film.
 Six stills were released on March 11, 2015.

 The first official trailer was released on April 23, 2015, at 20th Century Fox's CinemaCon.
 It was not released online at the same time, but the 1 minute and 44-second teaser trailer premiered before Pitch Perfect 2 in May 2015.
 The trailer was released publicly on May 19, 2015.
-On July 10, 2015, a 30-minute sneak peek was screened at San Diego Comic Con International, with Ball, Dashner, and O'Brien also at the screening.
+On July 10, 2015, a 30-minute sneak peek was screened at San Diego Comic Con, with Ball, Dashner, and O'Brien also at the screening.